← Back to Blog

 Law firms

-Law firms typically see 72+ calls per day, with roughly 50% being FAQ-type questions: hours, directions, document requirements, consultation fees.
-Questions that don't need a lawyer or a paralegal — they need a voice that knows the answers and delivers them instantly.
+Law firms typically see 72+ calls a day, with roughly 50% being FAQ-type questions: hours, directions, document requirements, consultation fees.
+Questions that don't need a lawyer or a paralegal.
+They need a voice that knows the answers and delivers them instantly.

-When every attorney's time costs $300–$600/hour, having staff answer "what are your office hours?" for the fifteenth time that day is a waste of resources that compounds daily.
+When every attorney's time costs $300–$600 an hour, having staff answer "what are your office hours?" for the fifteenth time that day is a waste that compounds daily.

 What Real Numbers Look Like